dahlbyk/posh-git/README.md

 ### Step 3 (optional): Customize Your PowerShell Prompt
-By default, posh-git will update your PowerShell prompt function to display Git status summary information when the current dir is inside a Git repository. posh-git will not update your PowerShell prompt function if you have a customized prompt function that has been defined before importing posh-git.
+By default, posh-git will update your PowerShell prompt function to display Git status summary information when the current dir is inside a Git repository. posh-git will not update your PowerShell prompt function if you have your own customized prompt function that has been defined before importing posh-git.

 The posh-git prompt is a single line prompt that looks like this:
 ```